Health Gossip

 How would you describe your current lifestyle?

-My lifestyle is in motion right now.
+My lifestyle is in motion.
 I am learning to move around more gracefully, and find rest where I can.
 I am envisioning and building a new future for myself.

 How do you start and end your days?